Hillforts - A fan site

 To get to the fort, I found it difficult finding somewhere to park in the village.
 I walked up a small portion of the Offa's Dyke path, though Offa's Dyke itself does not pass here, and up some nice views and up into some woods, and onto the fort. there are other sources as well.
 You can spy the Denbigh countryside around it.

 On the dig I was on, here, there were few finds, as the soil erodes so many materials.
 The fact there are walls of dry stone though indicate a fortified hilltop village of some sort, to some, and a refuge in times of trouble to others.
 In addition I was lucky enough to witness the find of a spindle whorl, which may have been from the time of the fort, you would think so.
 If so you could imagine Iron Age dwellers making clothes, by hanging sheep wool off these weights, or using them to straighten them so as to be knitted.
 So a protected safe environment up here.
-With residents perhaps living partly off the meat of cattle and sheep.
+I also unearthed a newer, I would think bit of a tree small trunk buried under the ground, plus lots of small rocks, and dirt.
+With a shovel and trowels.
+So perhaps in old times, there were residents perhaps living partly off the meat of cattle and sheep.
 On the way up from the village you see a pub there, and chickens on the path, so maybe a fort like this could be a stop over for travellers, certainly the livestock would be something that existed.
 Now of course the hill top, whose name in English means fort or castle on the bald hill is a site for sheep, for farmers, rather than a site for people's refuge, or a fortified hilltop village.
 So thus is is still producing plenty of lamb and wool, just like what the Iron Age people of the hillfort's era would have used.
 If as is likely if people worked and lived here, there were roundhouses as well.
 The assumption is it is Iron Age, so there would have been those ancient Celtic traditions and lifestyles at this fort, or used by it's builders.

 All pictures on this page are mine and need my permission to be used.
 There is one, with Bodfari's fort below the other hills, 1 of it's walls, and one of it from Aberwheeler.
 I must add there is a wood on the cusp of the hill which obscures views from below towards the top, which is why you can not see the villages from many places atop the hill.
 As a guide, the picture at the top of this page, well the fort is on the wooded hill on the left.
 For the next highest Moel Y Gaer, Bodfari picture, you can barely see the hill, the picture is taken from the west, and the hill, is in front of larger hills, That white building indicates about where the hill is valiantly placed.
 You can figure out where it is as that hill to the right on the top picture, is behind it on the second highest pictures.
 I should add the hill to the right on the second highest picture, goes up to Moel Y Parc, and the hill to the left, is a continuation of the Clwydian Hills going northwards to the sea.
 P.S in relation to these pictures there is one on this page not of Moel Y Gaer Bodfari, but of the Llanbedr one.
-So that can be ignored in terms of this description but can be looked at in terms of this page for that site, Also there is another of th Llantysilio site, and this can be ignored vis a visa Moel Y Gaer Bodfari pics, it is obvious which ones I mean if you read the whole page.
+So that can be ignored in terms of this description but can be looked at in terms of this page for that site, Also there is another of the, Llantysilio site, and this can be ignored vis a visa Moel Y Gaer Bodfari pics, it is obvious which ones I mean if you read the whole page.
 Also right at the bottom I have drawn a picture of Moel Y Gaer, Bodfari, from Moel Y Parc, red heather in the foreground.
+The dig I went on was in 2011 to 2016, I helped with a tiny amount in the later years.
+Just a couple of days or so.
+I knew somebody who looked in Summer 2024, and the grass is grown over the trenches, it looks pretty much like it did originally, and the turf has grown back over the excavated walls.
+Amazing they grow back so quickly.
+I mean maybe a expert could notice some squarer looking patches in the grass at some edges of where the trench was, and maybe the turf is a bit lower where it was excavated, but that is amazing to most people, who never knew of the dig it looks like where there had niot been excavations, it was good to think I found a item there, helping proove some kind of work there.
+The area near it has loads of 1 lane pahs and houses out on their own dotted within range of eachothger, and narrow lanes before you get down to the villages which has a 2 lane road for the valley.
+I wonder if this stems from the hillfort.
+So most times I walked there I came from Bodfari and Aberwheeler, but the last time I looked from the Offa's Dyke Path, along the hills and saw a mound, I thought looked like a hillfort, then realised of course its this one from the lane to the North, so you see the banks which are obvious, more from the north and hills, when seeing through the trees, than from any other lanes, as of trees bellow stopping view of it so much.
+And only the north having less of that barrier to its view.
+Like from this point on Google streetmaps.
+53°14'00.5"N 3°21'17.3"W. The place has a rude name, So dont go to that link if you are under 18.
+But its not my fault its called that

 * So now I talk of Moel Y Gaer, Llanbedr, or Moel Y Gaer Llanbedr Dyffryn Clwyd, though if I named it I would have called it Moel Y Gaer, Moel Famau, as it is so close to that beauty peak.
 Indeed I got there, by parking in the car park below Moel Fenlli (It is as close, to it's hill before it becomes a steep slope as can be) which is where many walk from to reach Moel Famau.
 Though for me half way between it and those other visitor's destination, I adventurously cut off across the footpaths, or maybe they are sheep paths, of gorse and heather to the Moel Y Gaer fort.
 So Moel Y Gaer hillfort or Moel y Gaer Camp on the Clwydian Hills, overlooking Llanbedr y Dyffryn Clwyd, but no more so than Moel Famau does in my view is what this paragraph is about.
 This Iron Age site, is a oval or acorn shape of 2.63 hectares in area. with a annex of 0.26 hectares to make it in total 2.89 hectares.
 It is only 320 metres above sea level.
 It was used in the Iron Age, possibly in the early and mid period of it.
 It is 8.7 miles to the south from Moel Y Gaer, Bodfari.
 Moel Famay is 2 miles from Moel Fenlli, but this is half way between them but a km or so off the path to the west.
 Overlooking the Clwydian Valley from a spur.
 It is very much visible from both those higher hills.
 It has a entrance area, but the ramparts are quite low compared to some sites, like Moel Arthur.
 It has 2 lines of ramparts, which are highly visible from above.
 Today it is more a place for sheep to graze, I was going to say it is like a private all you can eat buffet for them now, but I will not say that as it sounds silly.
 My phoito of it from between Moel Famau and itself is below, it is the photo that is not the Bodfari site, and is from a moor looking down on this site.
 You can see how on all sides the area below the hill is steep slope, except for to the east up to Moel Famau where there is a heathery almost ridge of land, where there happens to be a entrance way once you reach where the fort is.
 Almost like a causeway style.
 When I crossed the moors away from this ridge, I had to cross over a small moor stream of V shape variety, but no water as it was spring time.
 So that is the end in terms of this article.
 There is more below though.